External programs

 External programs 2024

-This summer school is part of the Bernoulli Center programme at EPFL, to be held from 1 to 5 September 2025.
+This workshop is part of the Bernoulli programme at EPFL, to be held from 17 August to 11 September 2026.

 Call for Research Programs 2025